 Does your child tell crazy fibs?
 Many parents of preschool-age children are concerned when their child starts to tell lies, but this is normal!
-In honor of National Honesty Day on April 30, I’ll share tips for teaching children honesty.
+Below I share 5 tips for teaching children honesty.
 But first, let’s take a look at how little ones differentiate between fiction and truth.

 Between the ages of 2 and 6, many children experience something called magical thinking.
 This is a normal developmental phase that can cause children to believe in a particular fantasy.
 For example, a child might assert that she must wear her purple rain boots to school to protect herself from catching the flu.
 Toddlers are not lying in the sense that adults think of it!
 It’s perfectly normal for young children to fabricate stories that fit with their current wants and needs.